Check out all of our degrees and programs including 3 new degree options! Find out why so many students are choosing Landmark.

 Mathematics & Computer Science

-The Mathematics & Computer Science Department at Landmark College offers students a wide variety of mathematics and computer science courses and strives to meet the educational needs of all students through a supportive environment, coordinated curriculum and a research-based understanding of learning differences.
+The Mathematics & Computer Science Department at Landmark College offers students a wide variety of mathematics and computer science courses and strives to meet the educational needs of all students through a supportive environment, a coordinated curriculum, and a research-based understanding of learning differences.
 We believe that students can achieve success when provided with the learning opportunities and environment of Landmark College mathematics and computer science courses.

 Students entering Landmark College vary widely in their knowledge of mathematics.
 Therefore, the mathematics curriculum ranges from skills-based classes that prepare students for specific credit courses to an applications-based Calculus II course.
 For some students, certain learning disabilities directly affect the ability to comprehend and solve mathematical problems; for others, mathematical expertise is superior.